sanzous/Dragonball-Z-API/README.md

-# Dragonball Z API
+# Goal Setting Application

-This project is to create a database/api that will serve up information on any Dragonball Z character requested.
+This app allows user to create an account and then set goals that they can track and delete.

 # How It's Made:

-Tech used: Node.js, Express.js , Heroku
+Tech used: React.js, Node.js, Express.js , MongoDB, Heroku

 # Optimizations:

-Add more characters to the database.
-Add HTML/CSS pages for styling and design.
+Fix a logout bug, add more functionality to the app and add the ability to share goals.

 # Lessons Learned:

-This project was to solidify my understanding of Node.js, Express.js and how API's are used in web applications.
+This project was to solidify my understanding of the MERN stack and authorization using JSON web tokens.